 In Australia, We have lots of PAID community services.
 You may be familiar with Medicare, hospitals, housing support, various pensions, National Disability Insurance Scheme (NDIS), SES, natural disaster payments, Ambulance, Fire brigade, etc.

-Our taxes bear the cost of these safety nets, which is why we don't mind paying.
-And why everybody wants to live in Australia.
+Our taxes bear the cost of these safety nets, so we don't mind paying.
+And it's why everybody wants to live in Australia.

 God set up community services when he dispensed the Law to Moses and the Israelites.

 Leviticus 23:22 (Community duty) And when ye reap the harvest of your land, thou shalt not make clean riddance of the corners of thy field when thou reapest, neither shalt thou gather any gleaning of thy harvest: thou shalt leave them unto the poor, and to the stranger: I am the LORD your God.

 Exodus 22:21 (Community duty) Thou shalt neither vex a stranger, nor oppress him: for ye were strangers in the land of Egypt.

 Leviticus 19:34 (Community duty) But the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself; for ye were strangers in the land of Egypt: I am the Lord your God.

 James 1:27 (Community duty) Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.

 1 John 3:17 (Community duty) But whoso hath this world's good, and seeth his brother have need, and shutteth up his bowels of compassion from him, how dwelleth the love of God in him?

 These days, paid community services cover most of these biblical requirements.
 However, they fall far short of what is needed.
 We still need volunteers.